2014 Boston brownstone fire

-On March 26, 2014, at 2:42 p.m., a nine-alarm fire broke out in a four-story brick row house at 298 Beacon Street in the Back Bay of Boston.
-Two Boston Fire Department firefighters died fighting the blaze: Lieutenant Edward J. Walsh, 43, of West Roxbury, and Firefighter Michael Kennedy, 33, of Hyde Park.
-Lieutenant Walsh was from BFD Engine Company 33 and FF.
-Kennedy was from BFD Ladder Company 15.
-The fire also injured eighteen others, including thirteen firefighters.
+On March 26, 2014, at 2:42 p.m., a nine-alarm fire broke out in a four-story brick row house at 298 Beacon Street in the Back Bay neighborhood of Boston, Massachusetts.
+Two Boston Fire Department (BFD) firefighters died fighting the blaze: Lieutenant Edward J. Walsh, 43, of West Roxbury, and Firefighter Michael Kennedy, 33, of Hyde Park.
+Walsh and Kennedy were members of Engine Company 33 and Ladder Company 15, respectively, operating from the fire house at 941 Boylston Street.

+The fire also injured 18 others, including 13 firefighters.
 The fire was believed to have been started by welders working on a nearby iron railing.
 On June 9, 2014, a report was released concluding that Walsh and Kennedy's deaths were both accidental.